joekreu/basic_pcp/PARSING.md

 python3 pcp_rec_0_0.py 'xx + 5 ! * n ^ 2'
 ```

-Use the correct interpreter name (e.g., `python` instead of `python3` if
+Use the correct name for the Python 3 interpreter.
+Enclose the
-this is required).
-Enclose the code in single quotes (Linux) or double quotes
+code in single quotes (Linux) or double quotes
 (Windows?).
 Tokens are separated by whitespace, or by transition from an
 alphanumeric to a special character or vice versa.
 In this regard, the four
 characters `_`, `(`, `)`, `;` are considered alphanumeric.
 A minus sign